Review Board

-It is the mission of the Review Board to serve the people of God in the Archdiocese of Omaha by assisting the archbishop in his responsibilities for the protection of youth.
-The board is charged with advising him in the work of the just handling of allegations of sexual abuse, the prevention of further abuse, the healing all those have been injured, and the re-creation of a sense of trust among the faithful and larger community.
+The mission of the Review Board is to assist the archbishop in his responsibilities for the protection of youth.
+The board is charged with advising him in handling allegations of sexual abuse, the prevention of further abuse, the healing of all those who have been injured and the recreation of a sense of trust among the faithful and larger community.
+The Ministerial Conduct Board serves the archbishop who refers alleged clergy misconduct concerns, not involving minors or vulnerable adults, for consideration.

 History

-The Review Board for the archdiocese of Omaha was established in January of 2003 by Archbishop Elden Curtiss in response to the United States Conference of Catholic Bishops’ approval of two documents, “The Charter for the Protection of Children and Young People,” (June, 2002) and “The Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons,” (December, 2002).
-The Review Board was selected through the efforts of a lay task force.
-Members were recommended to the archbishop by pastors in July 2002.
-The task force functioned autonomously through its entire process.
+The Review Board for the Archdiocese of Omaha was established in January of 2003 by Archbishop Elden Curtiss in response to the United States Conference of Catholic Bishops’ approval of two documents, “The Charter for the Protection of Children and Young People,” (June, 2002) and “The Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons,” (December, 2002).

 General Responsibility